open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 );
 ```

-In the same way, we implemented tracing support for the most important
+In the same way, we have implemented tracing support for some of the most
-`interfaces/libraries/frameworks` that are parts of
+important `interfaces/libraries/frameworks` that are parts of
 [Contrib](https://github.com/open-telemetry/opentelemetry-php-contrib/tree/main/src/Instrumentation)
 repo.
 Each `auto-instrumentation` package uses above `hook` function in order to
 register and provide tracing functionality.
 One missing thing, not mentioned yet
 is an `API and SDK` used to create traces and other necessary components.
 This
-is content and responisibility of
+is the responsibility of the opentelemetry-php
 [main](https://github.com/open-telemetry/opentelemetry-php) repo which is
 foundation for everything.